How to Grow Weed Outdoors: Getting Started, Indoors vs. Outdoors, and Picking Your Seeds

 “Then what’s the problem?” she shrugged.
 “Look, we’re in my kitchen right now drinking wine.
 We keep some bottles of liquor on the bar over there.
 We have kids the same age and it’s not like they’re guzzling our vodka when we’re not looking.
 They understand it’s only for adults, it’s just a part of life, and it’s not a particularly interesting part to them.”

 So, yes, that too.
 I wanted to be part of the effort to remove the stigma and the charge out of growing cannabis.
 And that’s not bullshit.
-It was always stupid and cruel for this plant to be illegal (The Brookings Institute chronicles the racist history of cannabis prohibition with the War on Drugs just another “tool to target Black and Brown Americans and change life trajectories in those communities for millions of people”) and I recognize that my status as a white guy is still the main reason why I even feel comfortable sharing this educational content online.
+It was always stupid and cruel for this plant to be illegal (The Brookings Institute chronicles the racist history of cannabis prohibition with the War on Drugs just another “tool to target Black and Brown Americans and change life trajectories in those communities for millions of people”) and I recognize that my status as a white guy is still the main reason why I even feel comfortable sharing this educational knowledge online.

 “What will you tell them if they see the plants?” my wife asked.